6-inch Basic Pie Pastry

 Prep: 15 minute

-Makes: single or double crust for 6-7-inch pie plate
+Makes: single or double crust for 6 to 7-inch pie plate

 Difficulty: intermediate